 So many stories of daring kings, Templar´s, so many different civilizations had pass through Monsaraz, the visit to it´s Castle is imperative, as well as admire the giant lake dividing Portugal and Spain.

 With an ancient and rich heritage where the Mother Church of Nossa Senhora da Lagoa, the Old Audience Courts, the Hermitage of Sao Bento, the Tower of São Gens do Xarez stand out.

-Today we have a personalized visit to a winery in the Alentejo region, land of good wines, our winery will be Ervideira where in addition to the visit to the Cellar and personalized explanation of all wine process, from the grapes at the bottling line, then tasting of different wines; white, rose and red wines, accompanied with regional products such as; Alentejo bread, sheep’s cheese, sausages, fruit compote and toast with olive oil and oregano.
+Today we suggest a visit to a winery in the Alentejo region, land of good wines, where in addition to the visit to the Cellar and personalized explanation of all wine process, from the grapes at the bottling line, then tasting of different wines; white, rose and red wines.

 Alentejo its a region that produces unique wines, hot and dry climate, it is indispensable to use drip system in the vineyard, with soils and reliefs a very sunny area that allows a perfect maturation of the grapes.

 Departing from Evora, we will visit Sesimbra, a beautiful fishing village with its Arabian Castle another of the Morrish remains in Portugal, the ancient fortress in Sesimbra and the whole district, built at the highest point, to ensure a good protection and a privileged view.

 Built by the Saracens, although there are records of other civilizations even before its construction, proved by some prehistoric and proto-historical materials found there.